ShibamRoy9826/GeeksForGeeks-Hackathon-DataAnalysis-OlympicsData/README.md

     </li>
     <br>
     <li>
-        <strong>Data Analyst 2:</strong> Swadhin Maharana-  A skilled Data Analyst and Full Stack Developer proficient in Python, MySQL, and JavaScript.
-His expertise in creating multifunctional games and web apps from scratch using Pygame, Django, and Flask sets him apart.
-Notably, he has developed a full-fledged game with global and real-time data handling capabilities, showcasing his creativity and technical prowess.
-Swadhin's versatile skills make him a valuable asset, seamlessly integrating data insights into practical applications.
+        <strong>Data Extractor:</strong> Swadhin Maharana is a proficient Data Extractor and Full Stack Developer with a focus on Python, MySQL, and JavaScript.
+His exceptional abilities lie in extracting and managing data for various projects, a skill set that greatly contributed to the success of our endeavor.
+Using his expertise in Pygame, Django, and Flask, Swadhin has not only created multifunctional games and web apps but also played a crucial role in fetching and integrating real-time data.
     </li>
     <br>
     <li>